Mailu/helm-charts/mailu/README.md

 can be overridden with `persistence.claimNameOverride`.

 The `persistence.storageClass` is not set by default.
 It can be set to `-` to have an empty storageClassName or to anything else to use this name.

+## Ingress

+The default ingress is handled externally.
+In some situations, this is problematic, such as when webmail should be accessible on the same address as the exposed ports.
+Kubernetes services cannot provide such capabilities without vendor-specific annotations.

+By setting `ingress.externalIngress` to false, the internal NGINX instance provided by `front` will configure TLS according to
+ `ingress.tlsFlavor` and redirect `http` scheme connections to `https`.

+ CAUTION: This configuration exposes `/admin` to all clients with access to the web UI.